Project title:

 As part of the original team at Stanford who discovered the human skeletal stem cell (SSC), I have been fortunate to return to Stanford to continue my research during my ACF 6 month research block.
 During this time I have been involved in establishing a research project to identify the presence of tissue-resident SCC in the trapezium of human subjects who suffer from 1st CMCJ OA.

 While at Stanford I established a large animal porcine study investigating the key growth factors applied locally to cartilage defects that allow for robust regeneration of cartilage.
-Through Growth factor Enhanced Micro-fracturing (G.E.M) I have been able to regenerate cartilage in a large animal model defect model (FIGURE 2).
+Through Growth factor Enhanced Micro-fracturing (G.E.M) I have been able to regenerate cartilage in a large animal model defect model (Figure 2 and Figure 3).

 |